Saikat-too/Saikat-too.github.io/_blogs/To_Myself.md

 3. Don't wast time pleasing people .
 Rudeness is the least of your problems .
 Every decent writer is accused of being a waste of talent .
 If anybody disapprove any of my work , I can't do anything about it .
 It is what I have .
 Write for yourself , for you happiness .
 Do it for the joy of doing it , then the creativity will appear from inside .

 4. Most difficult first .
-Most important thing is the hardest one to write .
-You can feel ashamed thinking how will I decribe such a great thing in words .
+Most important topic/story is the hardest one to write .
+You can feel ashamed thinking how will I decribe such a great topic or story in words .
 But do it with great passion , love and time .
 Take your time to craft it into a beautiful piece of art .